 |Academic Year||Undergraduate Students||Bachelor Degrees Awarded|

-Enrollments for 2014 and 2015 do not include freshmen.
-The data for 2013 and before included freshmen.
+Enrollments for AY 2014 and after do not include freshmen.
+The data for AY 2013 and before included freshmen.